openai/mle-bench/README.md

 ## Grading Submissions

-Answers for competitions must be submitted in CSV format; the required format is described in each competition's description, or shown in a competition'ssample submission file.
+Answers for competitions must be submitted in CSV format; the required format is described in each competition's description, or shown in a competition's sample submission file.
 You can grade multiple submissions by using the `mlebench grade` command.
 Given a JSONL file, where each line corresponds with a submission for one competition, `mlebench grade` will produce a grading report for each competition.
 The JSONL file must contain the following fields:
 - `competition_id`: the ID of the competition in our dataset.
 - `submission_path`: a `.csv` file with the predictions for the specified competition.